torchbox/wagtail-headless-preview/README.md

 and follow the rest of the [setup instructions for django-cors-headers](https://github.com/ottoyiu/django-cors-headers#setup).

-* Start up your site as normal: `./manage.py runserver 0:8000`
+* Start up your site as normal: `python manage.py runserver 0:8000`
 * Serve the front-end `client/index.html` at `http://localhost:8020/`
    - this can be done by running `python3 -m http.server 8020` from inside the client directory
 * From the wagtail admin interface, edit (or create) and preview a page that uses `HeadlessPreviewMixin`